Is Whey Protein a Suitable Meal Replacement Option for Weight Loss?

 Among the primary reasons whey protein falls short as a full-on meal replacement is its need for carbohydrates.
 Your body needs carbs for energy, but you'll find them missing in your scoop of whey protein.
 (2)

-Swapping out a balanced whole food meal rich in essential macronutrients with a sole serving of whey protein shake might cause more harm than good to your weight management goals.
+Swapping out a balanced whole-food meal rich in essential macronutrients with a sole serving of whey protein shake might do more harm than good to your weight management goals.

 There's no denying that it helps support muscle growth post-resistance training; however, without sufficient carbohydrates coupled with it, you risk not getting enough fuel for comprehensive strength workouts or high-intensity interval training—both integral parts of an effective weight-loss program.